 Risk to the ceasefire and ongoing hostilities

-Experts on the situation say that using language that divides people can put fragile ceasefires in danger by making people feel strongly and making sides more unyielding.
-Israel says it will continue military activity in Lebanon against Hezbollah and insists there is ‘no ceasefire in Lebanon,’ indicating the situation on the ground is still unstable despite the diplomatic efforts.
+Experts say that language that creates strong divisions can ruin even a weak ceasefire by making people more emotional and more firmly stuck in their positions.
+Israel says they will continue their military actions against Hezbollah in Lebanon and insists that there isn’t a ceasefire in Lebanon.
+This shows that the situation on the ground is still unstable, despite the diplomatic efforts.

 Diplomatic options and likely next steps

-Pakistan has a difficult and limited route for its diplomacy: it can continue to say it supports mediation, explain or take back the Minister’s statements, or face losing the trust of the people it needs to have a conversation with.
-Other countries around the world and in the region may push Pakistan to give a formal explanation to protect the value of the planned negotiations.
+Pakistan has a very difficult choice to make in its diplomacy: they can continue to say they support mediation, explain or take back what the minister said, or they could lose the trust of the people they need to talk with.
+Other countries in the world and the region might push Pakistan to give a formal explanation to make sure the upcoming negotiations aren’t ruined.

 Broader regional and international consequences

-Beyond these immediate talks, these statements could have a wider effect on Pakistan’s relationships with other countries, impacting ties with governments in the West and other countries in the region.
-When mediation depends on appearing to be fair, inflammatory language from important officials makes tensions worse and makes it harder to reach an agreement.
+These statements aren’t just about the talks that are happening now; they could also affect Pakistan’s general relationship with countries in the West and other countries in the region.
+When mediation depends on people thinking you are fair, strong and inflammatory language from important officials makes tensions worse and makes it harder to reach agreement.

 Outlook for the Islamabad talks and concluding observation